let list = [1,"Arthur"; 2,"Benoît"; 3,"Camille"; 4,"Damián"] in

-Ufind is a small ocaml library that provides a case insentitive, accent insensitive search in strings encoded in utf8.
+Ufind is a small ocaml library that provides a search engine for strings encoded in utf8, which can be parametrized to be accent insensitive, case insentitive, or only partially.
 It is meant to be easy to use, either for searching simple lists, or for digging in large databases.

 Thanks to Ubase, accents and more general diacritics are recognized for all Latin characters.
 For other alphabets/scripts, searching will remain accent sensitive.